 The name Allen derives from a Celtic personal name of great antiquity and obscurity, found in England and Scotland well before the Normans introduced surnames into England.
 Little is known about the early Allen family, but it spread far and wide across the British Isles and beyond, and Y-DNA testing confirms that it is the originator of a number of prominent families.
-The branch of the Allen family that gave rise to the Pickerings of Oswaldkirk shortly after the Norman Conquest was also the progenitor well over a century earlier of the line that later adopted the name Dunbar.
+The branch of the Allen family that gave rise to the Pickerings of Oswaldkirk shortly after the Norman Conquest was also the progenitor over a century earlier of the line that later adopted the name Dunbar.
 The Dunbars count among their close ancestors both the early kings of England and the early kings of Scotland, the marriage between the granddaughter of Ethelred II of England and the grandson of Malcolm II of Scotland providing the link between the two monarchies.

 Historians dispute the parentage of Maldred of Dunkeld, but it is lent credence when placed in the context of Macbeth’s seizure of power, which drove this brother of the murdered Duncan I of Scotland, to seek safety in Northumbria.
-He married Ealdgyth of Bamburgh, a daughter of the king of England and the third wife of Uhtred, Earl of Northumbria, a woman of equal status to his own.
+He married Ealdgyth of Bamburgh, a granddaughter of the king of England and the third wife of Uhtred, Earl of Northumbria, a woman of equal status to his own.

 Northumbria at the time covered the area of northern England between the river Tweed and the Humber estuary, and was divided by the river Tees into the northern province of Bernicia, centred on Bamburgh, and the southern province of Deira, centred on York.
-In 1067 William I (in return for a large sum of money) granted the earldom of Northumbria to Gospatric, the son of Maldred and Ealdgyth, though it seems he ruled over Bernicia only, in spite of his generally accepted title of Earl of Northumbria.
+In 1067 William I (in return for a large sum of money) granted the earldom of Northumbria to Gospatric, the son of Maldred and Ealdgyth, though it seems he ruled over Bernicia only, despite his generally accepted title of Earl of Northumbria.

-Despite his position Gospatric rebelled against King William, becoming one of the leaders of the three northern rebellions which took place in 1068 and in early and late 1069.
+In spite of his position Gospatric rebelled against King William, becoming one of the leaders of the three northern rebellions which took place in 1068 and in early and late 1069.
 Arnketil, his second cousin by marriage and an important pre-Conquest landholder in the Pickering area, was another leader.
 All three rebellions were put down harshly, yet William’s treatment of Gospatric was surprisingly lenient, as he was allowed to continue in office.
 In 1068 Anketil’s son (another Gospatric, perhaps named after his relative) was still tenant-in-chief, holding of the Crown, in many of his late father’s lands throughout Yorkshire and lord in others.

 When King William finally dismissed Gospatric from his earldom in 1072, he went into exile in Flanders for a time, later making his way to Scotland where, shortly before his death in c1074, he was granted the earldom of Dunbar by King Malcolm III and large holdings and in Lothian and the Merse.
 Gospatric’s descendants in the main line became the Earls of Dunbar and March.